nasa/cumulus/docs/workflows/workflow-configuration-how-to.md

 ### Bucket configuration

-Buckets configured in your deployment for the `cumulus` module's inputs will ultimately become part of the workflow configuration. `type` of a bucket relies on the how that bucket will be used:
+Buckets configured in your deployment for the `cumulus` module's inputs will ultimately become part of the workflow configuration.
+The `type` property of a bucket relies on the how that bucket will be used:

 * `public` indicates a completely public bucket.
 * `internal` type is for system use.